 PICompS offers webinars, executive coaching sessions, access to scientific literature and software, and an opportunity to collaborate with other affiliates.
 We also will help you building own research team, publishing your results in well-respected journals, etc. Traditional academic professors can use PICompS activities to fulfill “service to profession” tenure requirement.

 No!
 Affiliation with PICompS is free for everyone.
 Donations are much appreciated, but are not expected.

 Yes!
 We aim to foster a culture of inclusion, so we will do our best to accommodate early-career researchers.
 If you are an active researcher or want to conduct research with PICompS, just ask.

 Absolutely.
 We are committed to be as inclusive and as diverse as possible.
-Therefore, PICompS does evaluate applicants based on citizenship, residency, gender, sexual orientation, age, race, ethnicity, marital status, beliefs, disability status, and any other characteristics.
-PICompS welcomes researchers in computing and that is the only requirement.
+Therefore, PICompS does not evaluate applicants based on citizenship, residency, gender, sexual orientation, age, race, ethnicity, marital status, beliefs, disability status, and any other characteristics.
+PICompS welcomes researchers in computing and that is the only major requirement.

 PICompS does not offer paid positions, we rather offer an opportunity to connect and collaborate with like-minded individuals.
 Affiliation with us should be treated as a free membership or as a courtesy appointment.
 Many PICompS affiliates have other jobs to support themselves.

 Executive team does not have monetary interest in member’s research and will never ask you to work for free on commercial project.
 We also do not ask you to work on something specific – you may continue working on your own project or deliver a new project with any member of PICompS.

 We are 100% volunteer-run and 100% donor-supported.
 If you are in position to do so, please consider volunteering for us or making donation (learn more).